TechHamara/bolt-cli/termux-installation.md

 ```

 ### Build Commands
-Run these commands from the root directory of your cloned `rush-cli` repository:
+Run these commands from the root directory of your cloned `bolt-cli` repository:
 ```bash
 # 1. Fetch Dart dependencies
 dart pub get